uliska/scheme-book/scheme/binding/letstar.md

 many people tend to write `(let*` before thinking of the actual use case.
-But while this works always one should consider that the added flexibility always comes at the cost of added computation, and while this may usually be neglectible it should be good practice not to use up resources without need.
+But while this works always one should consider that the added flexibility always comes at the cost of added computation, and while this may usually be negligible it should be good practice not to use up resources without need.

 ### `letrec`